 Create a plan of attack.
 The return to the office demands a lot from HR and the rest of the team.
-Check out our Return to Work checklists, Policies & Procedures and Preparing the Workplace, to kickstart any return to an office-based workplace.
+Check out our Return to Work checklist, Policies & Procedures, and Preparing the Workplace to kickstart any return to an office-based workplace.

 As we mentioned above, there’s no two hybrid models that will look the same.
 But once you have an idea of how you might transition to a hybrid workplace, you might consider certain options.

-Here are some of the hybrid models the HR industry is beginning to discuss:
+Here are some of the hybrid models the HR industry has discussed:

 Fully accessible physical office for those who want to work/meet in person.
 In this scenario, it might be necessary for employees to schedule desks and conference rooms ahead of time, in order to avoid overbooking.

-Co-working spaces / memberships, such as WeWork, Regus, or Spaces.
+Co-working spaces / memberships.
 This allows full flexibility but still provides a physical space for those who prefer it.
 Additionally, this option could mean less overhead and more cost savings over renting a permanent office.

 These are just a few ideas on what a hybrid workplace might look like, but they are by no means prescriptive.
-And with COVID-19 still a looming presence, some of these hybrid approaches might not yet be options to companies.
+Some of these hybrid approaches might not be options for your company.
 However, it’s never too early to plan for the future of work.

-Learn more about how a Professional Employer Organization (PEO) like Justworks can help your business here: https://justworks.com/blog/whats-a-peo
+Learn more about how a Professional Employer Organization (PEO) like Justworks can help your business.